 Squarespace 7 and Squarespace 5 are separate platforms, which means many of their features don't overlap.
-For example, Squarespace 7 offers mobile-friendly design, video backgrounds, SEO optimization, and ecommerce.
+For example, Squarespace 7 has mobile-friendly design, video backgrounds, SEO optimization, and eCommerce.
 These features aren't available on Squarespace 5.
 However, there are some Squarespace 5 features that don't have a direct equivalent in Squarespace 7, such as the Discussion page.

 This guide explains the differences between the two platforms.

 Note: It's no longer possible to create new Squarespace 5 sites.
 Squarespace 5 users can move to Squarespace 7 at any time.

 Am I using Squarespace 5 or Squarespace 7?

 If you can log into your site with your Squarespace account name, you’re using Squarespace 5.
 For Squarespace 7, you must log in with your email address.

 Once you’re logged in, the Squarespace 5 platform has editing modes in the top-right:

 Squarespace 7 uses a side panel for editing:

 Squarespace 7 is our newest platform.
 It features modern, visually engaging templates and a simplified interface.